ushahidi/Ushahidi_Web/CONTRIBUTING.md

 *We only accept bug reports, feature request and pull requests in GitHub*.

-* If you have a question about how to use Ruby on Rails, please [ask on the Ushahidi Forums](http://forums.ushahidi.com).
+* If you have a question about how to use Ushahidi, please [ask on the Ushahidi Forums](http://forums.ushahidi.com).

-Thanks! :heart: :heart: :heart: <br />
+Thanks!
 Ushahidi Team